wagtail/wagtail/docs/editor_manual/new_pages/index.md

 Create new pages by clicking the **Add child page** button.
 This creates a child page of the section you are currently in.
 In this case a child page of the 'Breads' page.

-% ADD IN OTHER WAYS A CHILD PAGE CAN BE ADDED?>>

 ```{toctree}
 :maxdepth: 3